ypeleg/MinimalIsAllYouNeed/README.md

     pip install minimal_is_all_you_need

-#### Note: Not anything in this repository was made by myself. some i found online and tried to give credict.
-This is still work in progress so if by any chance some authors didn't get their credit.
-PM me!
+#### Note: Not everything in this repository was made by myself.
+Parts of the code here and there were found online.
+I tried to give credict whenever this happened but mistakes might still happen!.
+If by any chance some authors didn't get their credit and you know it: PM ME!
+I will solve it ASAP!
+Cheers ^^

 [1]: https://arxiv.org/abs/1706.03762 "Attention Is All You Need"